Blackbackofficial/encrypt_with_GA_permutation_cipher/README.md

-# encrypt_with_GA_permutation_cipher
+# Encrypt with GA permutation cipher

-encryption and decryption using genetic algorithms for files of any type
+Encryption and decryption using genetic algorithms for files of any type